TheBoatyMcBoatFace/louisiana-bar/sections/3-cc3/README.md

 **Answer**
 Rob’s lawsuit against Bedazzled should assert abandonment and breach of lease for unpaid rent and vacating the premises without proper termination.
 Bedazzled might argue constructive eviction or breach of lease terms by Rob necessitating their move.
 Given Rob's timely action against Bedazzled’s default and absence, coupled with lease terms allowing for acceleration of rent and Bedazzled's clear abandonment, Rob is likely to prevail for past due and future rent under the lease terms.

 ### Case 5: Guarantees and Mortgages on LLC Business Loans
 Sierra and Howard's Bayou, LLC faces complications with business loans, personal guarantees, and the sale of collateral property.

+**Relevant Articles:**
+- For suretyship and guaranty: CC Art.
+3035 (Suretyship agreement requirements), CC Art.
+3047-3052 (Rights and obligations of sureties).
+- For prescription of notes and mortgages: CC Art.
+3434 (Prescription of actions on promissory notes), CC Art.
+3458 (Reinscription of mortgages).

 **Background**
 > Sierra and Howard, who are not related, are the sole members of Bayou, LLC ("Bayou").
 In June of 2014, Bayou borrowed the sum of $50,000 from Leslie.
 The loan was evidenced by a written promissory note executed by Howard on behalf of Bayou in the amount of $50,000 dated June 5, 2014 ("Note A") payable to the order of Leslie, with interest payable monthly on the first of each month beginning July 1, 2014, and with a final balloon payment of all outstanding principal and unpaid interest due on January 5, 2022.